ablwr/talks/README.md

 Repository containing all talks I have given, publications I've been involved with, places I've been interviewed, with links to related materials.
+Does not include some private institutional trainings.
 From 2018 onward, some materials are hosted here in this repo.

+# 2021

+- Took a break!

 # 2020